-When shopping, focus on things that feel “fun”, or playful.
+Focus on things that feel “fun”, playful, energizing and refreshing.
 It’s one of the many things that we un-learn as adults, or resist because we think responsible adults do not “play”.
 Play is simply doing something with no set goal or outcome in mind.
 Actually doing it just to do it, and because we feel like.
 No explanation or justification needed.
 This is surprisingly difficult for high-achieving and ambitious people, who are used to setting goals and going after them with a vengeance.
 At least, it was for me.

 The completely counterintuitive part of “play”, though, is that is precisely what catapults us to the next level of success, achievement, creativity, and effectiveness, as a leader, a professional, a partner, a friend.
-It gives us the space to think innovatively, and as above, but on an internal, smaller scale, nature still abhors a vacuum here, and it allows us to “think different”, to borrow the very creatively-minded Apple slogan.
+It gives us the space to think innovatively, and as above, but on an internal, smaller scale, nature still abhors a vacuum here, and it allows us to “think different”, to borrow the slogan from the creatively-minded Apple.

-Just like with cleaning out your closet, it becomes easier and more clear what your personal aesthetic is, with practice, you will know intuitively, somatically, what things to say “yes” to that spark joy, and what things to say “no” to, and therefore, what your personal style of living and way of engaging with the world is.
+Just like with cleaning out your closet, it becomes easier and more clear what your personal aesthetic is.
+With practice, you will know intuitively, somatically, what things to say “yes” to that spark joy, and what things to say “no” to, which wil lead you to your personal style of living and way of engaging with the world.

-Eventually, patterns will start to emerge, of things that bring you joy and un-joy respectively.
+Eventually, patterns will start to emerge, of the types of things that bring you joy and un-joy, respectively.
 For example, I had a client who discovered that everything she wanted to throw out from her closet had been gifted to her by her mother.
 Big pattern here, and clear indicator of some inner work to be done!
-For me, it was everything that I had purchased in order to be “professional”, mostly in my early 20s.
+For me, it was everything that I had purchased in order to appear “professional”, mostly in my early 20s.
 That was a pretty good indicator that I should not be considering working anywhere where “professional attire” was part of the deal.

-If you are looking at your work calendar, and you begin to look for a pattern, you may realize, for example, that every meeting that brings you un-joy, or is out of your personal integrity, is led by the same person.
+If you are looking at your work calendar and you begin to look for a pattern, you may suddenly realize that every meeting that brings you un-joy, or is out of alignment for you, is led by the same person.
 Perhaps it is time to think about a new role, project, or team, where you are not working with this person.
 Or maybe every conference you are attending that is focused on data, is decidedly un-joyful for you.
 That’s an exciting and clear indicator that you should be steering your career away from data-focused roles.
 Or maybe it is conferences, in general, that make you feel a constriction in your chest.
 Time to start looking at how to say “no” to all conferences.
 Instead, think about what you are trying to achieve by going to conferences, and find other more joy-inspiring ways to achieve those goals.